codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_Files_FileEncoding.md

-\Drupal\Sniffs\Files\FileEncodingSniff.Validates the encoding of a file against a white list of allowed encodings.
+Validates the encoding of a file against a white list of allowed encodings.